Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 As mentioned before, an important usage of the prompt traded through the marketplace is that the user can modify its subject to generate other images with a similar style.
 We refer to this usage as transferability.
-Ideally, the stolen prompt should have high transferability as well. \autoref{figure:transferability_a} shows some transferability examples of the target and stolen prompts in \autoref{figure:attack_example_a}.
-Here, we replace ``city'' in the subject of the stolen prompt with ``village,'' ``town,'' and ``metropolis.''
-We find that the new images for \attack also look quite natural, similar to the new images for the target prompt.
-In \autoref{figure:transferability_b}, we make the same observation for the example in \autoref{figure:attack_example_b}.
-This finding indicates that the stolen prompts by \attack have high transferability.
+Ideally, the stolen prompt should have high transferability as well.
+To validate the transferability of the stolen prompts, we continue using two examples in \autoref{figure:attack_exmaples}, and compare the generated images when the subject in the prompt is replaced with new ones.
+For example, we replace ``city'' in the subject of the stolen prompt with new ones such as ``village,'' ``forest,'' and ``mountain.''
+We also provide the generated images using the target prompts, which are replaced with the same new subjects. \autoref{figure:transferability_a} and \autoref{figure:transferability_b} showcase the transferability results.
+We find that with the stolen prompts, the adversary can generate images that adapt well to other subjects while maintaining similar features to those generated using target prompts, indicating that the stolen prompts by \attack have high transferability.